Dina Eastwood: Career

-In 1990, she was hired as a reporter for KNAZ-TV in Flagstaff, Arizona, and eventually became news anchor.
+In 1990, she was hired as a reporter for KNAZ-TV in Flagstaff, Arizona, and later became news anchor.
 In January 1991, she was hired as a news anchor at KSBW in the Monterey-Salinas, California market.
 She held that position until November 1997.
 She has since made guest appearances on Action News and at KSBW's Share Your Holiday events.
 In 1998, she was host of the television show A Quest for Excellence, produced by the California Teachers Association and featuring students, teachers, and administrators and their daily challenges, as well as celebrity interviews.
 She co-hosted the hidden camera television show Candid Camera with Peter Funt from 2001 to 2004.

 Beginning February 8, 2011, announced as Dina Ruiz-Eastwood, and billed on-air as Dina Eastwood, she "guest-anchored for KSBW" the 5 p.m. newscast with weeknight anchor Dan Green.
 She returned to anchor the 5 pm newscast for two weeks starting November 11, 2013.

 Ruiz Eastwood was featured in the San Francisco State University's 2009 "Alumni Hot Shots" list.

 She discovered the South African a cappella band Overtone during the filming of her husband's movie Invictus.
 The band then recorded songs that were used in the Malpaso Productions soundtrack.

 Eastwood made brief appearances as a reporter in two of her husband's films, True Crime (1999) and Blood Work (2002).
 In 2012, she played the role of Vanessa Reeve in The Forger alongside her stepson, Scott Eastwood.

 Eastwood joined The California Museum for History, Women and the Arts Board of Trustees and is a past chair.
 She has been a regular contributor for Carmel magazine since 2010, and a non-fiction editor to literary journal Reed Magazine.
 She has also worked as a yoga instructor.